things to do in diani beach

 This is a great place to learn the basics and is available all year round.
 For more info check out the link for h2o Extreme HERE.

-Snorkeling and Diving Trips
+Snorkel and Diving Trips

-The best place for diving and snorkeling in the area is Kisite Marine Park, only a 40min drive down the road through picturesque coconut groves and local villages of thatched huts and makeshift furniture.
+The best place for diving and snorkelling in the area is Kisite Marine Park, only a 40min drive down the road through picturesque coconut groves and local villages of thatched huts and makeshift furniture.
 We recommend going with a reputable company which we can help you to arrange here at the reception desk. (ranked #2 activity on trip advisor).

 You can also take an ngalawa boat (wooden trimaran sailing boat) to the sand bar and reef right in front of Kenyaways and snorkel some decent coral heads and spot the 3 types of turtles found in these parts.